RickStrahl/DotnetDesktopRuntimeInstaller/README.md

 * If not installed prompts to download the latest runtime (latest patch)
 * Prompts to install the downloaded runtime running as Admin
 * Optionally can run without prompts using the `-silent` commandline switch
-* Runs on .NET 4.72 so it has no installable dependencies (single EXE)
+* Runs on .NET 4.72 so it has no dependencies on Windows (single EXE)

+Here's what it looks like in interactive mode:

 ![Dotnet Desktop Runtime Installer](ScreenShot.png)